NyanSatan/Anya/README.md

 This bit is not used by iBoot/SecureROM (except for macOS iBoot, apparently), so Anya sets it to indicate a device is in Anya mode

-Starting from now you can use `anyactl`, usage is quite straight-forward:
+Starting from now on you can use `anyactl`, usage is quite straight-forward:

 ```
 noone@noones-MacBook-Air Anya % build/anyactl
 usage: build/anyactl ARG[s]

 where ARG[s] must be one of the following:
         -k KBAG specifies KBAG to be decrypted
         -b NUM  runs benchmark with NUM random KBAGs
+        -s      uses SEP GID (if possible)

 you can also use this one with both of the above:
         -e ECID (hexa)decimal ECID to look for